 SMS providers are usually the mobile network operators to which the mobile number is registered.
-Whether by collective bargaining agreement, SMS flatrate or simply by prepaid – the service is inevitably integrated on all popular mobile phone models.
-Both on the latest smartphones and older models.
+Whether by wage contract, SMS flatrate or simply by prepaid – the service is inevitably integrated on all popular mobile phone models, both on the latest smartphones and older models.

 In addition, SMS gateways such as sms77 offer further products to receive and send messages.
-Using specific APIs, SMS can be transmitted as an email or vice versa as an SMS.
+Using specific APIs, SMS can be transmitted as an email or vice versa.
 Bulk SMS with placeholders, time-shifted option and many other features extend standardized SMS to an interactive and automatable messaging service.
-Especially for business areas such CpaaS solutions are interesting to implement complex business processes such as marketing, operational coordination or logistics.
+Especially for business areas such CpaaS solutions are interesting to implement complex business processes like marketing, operational coordination or logistics.

 Theoretically you could also use MIM, if there were not a decisive catch.
-While SMS is compatible for all receivers, the MIM providers are not only in an unnecessarily outnumber, they compete with each other in such a way that most users only opt for one or at least a small selection of offers.
+While SMS is compatible for all receivers, the MIM providers are not only in an unnecessary number, they compete with each other in such a way that most users only opt for one or at most a small selection of offers.
 Hardly anyone would like to have installed WhatsApp, Faceboook Messenger, Snapchat, Viber, KakaoTalk, Skype, ICQ, IM +, Touch and so on all at the same time, let alone use it.
-Because only those who use the same protocol or the same app can communicate with each other.
+Only those who use the same protocol or the same app can communicate with each other.
 Between the applications the interaction is consistently excluded.
-For example, APIs are not possible at Whatsapp at all.
+For example, APIs are not possible for Whatsapp at all.
 Thus, the users are more or less forced to opt for one (or a few) providers.
-Typically, the app is chosen, through which them remain in contact with as many friends, relatives and colleagues as possible, but which they already knows.
+Typically, the app is chosen, through which they remain in contact with as many friends, relatives and colleagues as possible, which they already know.

 A question of trust?

 For companies, it would be an immense effort to address customers individually in all applications.
-And it would also be a horror for any privacy statement.
-Especially since most instant messangers are not DSGVO compliant.
+And it would also be a horror for any privacy agreement.
+Especially since most instant messangers are not gdpr compliant.
 Since the recent amendment to the European Data Protection Regulation, whatsapp and co. are even considered to be huge security holes for corporate phones.
 All employees of the car dealer Continental, for example, had to delete the program on their service devices.
-Here, too, shows that MIM is quite nice for private use, but for business applications, has many risks and complications.
+Here, too, it appears that MIM is quite nice for private use, but for business applications it has many risks and complications.

-Especially in the area of A2P, the SMS will be successful again.
+Especially in the area of A2P, the SMS is pushing through again.
 Often these are company-internal software or applications that automatically send messages.
-Especially for IT, monitoring, financial services and everywhere, where safety-critical data should be transmitted, SMS are simply better.
+Especially for IT, monitoring, financial services and wherever safety-critical data should be transmitted, SMS are simply better.
 Be it the server that announces a system failure via SMS code, the ATM that announces a soon empty storage or the airline software that informs the passenger about changes in flight times.
-Some of this the customer recognize directly (for example, in form of two-factor authentication, shipment tracking), while others go unnoticed even though they are essential to the customer journey (e.g., merchandise management systems that alert suppliers to always have products available).
+Some of this the customer recognizes immediately (for example, in form of two-factor authentication, shipment tracking), while others go unnoticed even though they are essential to the customer journey (e.g., merchandise management systems that alert suppliers to always have products available).

 Without API such communication channels wouldn’t be possible.
 And again Whatsapp and numerous other instant messengers are unsuitable.
-Last but not least, the trust in SMS is obviously greater from the recipient himself.
+Last but not least, the trust in SMS is obviously greater on the recipient’s side.
 Customers prefer to receive such official SMS messages, while MIM are preferably used for private purposes.

 An exception could be RCS.
-The cross-fitted protocol supports both iOS and Android and is currently being initiated by several mobile network operators.
-Here, the long-term demand of the user remains to be seen.
+The cross-fitted protocol supports Android and is currently being initiated by several mobile network operators.
+(Update: due to slow progress and mismanagement, as of June 2019 Google has taken control of RCS implementation.
+More on the matter soon) Here, the long-term demand of users remains to be seen.

 Use versus usability

 The usability of both messaging services is largely intuitive.
-Be it via smartphone, tablet or webapp: the interfaces are actually self-explanatory.
+Be it via smartphone, tablet or webapp: the interfaces are largely self-explanatory.
 Create contacts, select recipients, enter text and off you go.
 The differences between chat via MIM and two-way messaging via SMS are barely noticeable.
-Mainly the transmission paths differ, ie the technical performance that takes place in the background.
+Mainly the transmission paths differ, i.e. the technical performance that takes place in the background.
 For the user, it remains a rather non-transparent surface.
-But when the connection is worse or even fails, one provider is immediatly more popular than the other.
-Whether the network in the parking deck fails or the WLAN range in the Internet café is insufficient.
+But when the connection is bad or even fails, one provider is immediately more popular than the other, whether the network in the parking deck fails or the WLAN range in the Internet café is insufficient.
 At the right moment the accessibility has to be guaranteed.

 This also raises the question of whether the recipient should have a direct opportunity to respond or merely be informed and ideally show a desired response, such as buy the advertised product.
 Then a push notification would be enough.

 In both cases, messages can be forwarded quickly and easily, making word-of-mouth a proper workflow.
 Links, images, sound recordings and much more can be seamlessly integrated.
-Many of the providers are therefore considered CpaaS (Communication Platform as a Service).
-And that with RTC (Real Time Communication) – in short, communication live.
-There really is not a clear “winner”.
+Many providers are therefore considered CpaaS (Communication Platform as a Service), with RTC (Real Time Communication) – in short, communication live.
+There really is no clear “winner”.
 The greatest benefit comes from the effectiveness with which the communication solves the respective situation and thus offers added value to the customer or the recipient.

 Popularity scale, quotas and statistics

-The reception quota for SMS is only higher because it works web-independent and the infrastructure of mobile networks has been almost completely covered for decades, even internationally to the more remote regions where fiber optic cable is still a foreign word.
+The reception quota for SMS is only higher because it works web-independent and the infrastructure of mobile networks has been almost completely covered for decades, even internationally to more remote regions where fiber optic cable is still a foreign term.
 In fact, the mobile phone is always present in our generation.
-You may rather forget the house key or to turn off the oven – but not the beloved phone.
+You are more likely to forget the house key or to turn off the oven than leave the beloved phone behind.

-On the other hand, the point for the most messages sent last year goes definitely to instant messages.
+On the other hand, the score for the most messages sent last year definitely goes to instant messages.
 Simply because these are supposedly free and therefore texted without hesitation.
-10 emojis are just sent individually, while in an SMS the 160 characters are used as best as possible to save unnecessary costs.
+10 emojis are easily sent individually, while in an SMS the 160 characters are used as effectively as possible to save unnecessary costs.

-But does this bill really work?
+But does this reckoning really work out?
 Anyone who has chatted abroad by roaming knows better.
-The fact is that both the SMS service itself as well as most MIM apps cost no money for the time being.
-Only when using or when sending messages incur costs: on the one hand per SMS and on the other hand per data consumption.
-Whether SMS flatrate or surf flat rate – in the end, you always have to pay.
-In the case of MIM even when you receive messages, because the available data volume is also used for this.
-A point that many users forget.
-Only abroad, they change to SMS, because this connection exists anyway or they flee into lobbies with free Wi-Fi.
+The fact is that both the SMS service itself as well as most MIM apps cost no money as such.
+Costs only occur when used or when messages are sent: cost per SMS on one hand and cost per data consumption on the other.
+Whether you have an SMS flat rate or surf flat rate – in the end, you always have to pay, in the case of MIM even when you receive messages, because the available data volume is also used for this.
+This is a point that many users forget.
+Only when abroad they change to SMS, because this connection exists anyway, or they stick to lobbies with free Wi-Fi.
 Nevertheless: every MIM, every minute waiting to take a look, etc. basically costs money.

 Demography or individualism?

 Ultimately, the target group decides for itself which communication is best.
-For example, it’s not really surprising that the 60+ generation prefers to rely on the tried and tested SMS, and the youth prefer instant chats – but exclusively on the basis of age groups can be seen only one trend: namely, that alone the fact to grow up with Internet and mobile communication already ensures more affinity.
+For example, it’s not really surprising that the 60+ generation prefers to rely on the tried and tested SMS, and the youth prefer instant chats.
+However, only one trend can bee seen exclusively on the basis of age groups: namely, that growing up with internet and mobile communication creates higher affinity.

-However, hobbies, questions of trust, lifestyle etc. are far more important than demographic values such as gender, education, income and origin.
-Companies that maintain a clearly structured customer segmentation therefore know very well by the help of detailed data collection, which communication tool they have to use to reach their users.
+Hobbies, questions of trust, lifestyle etc. are far more important than demographic values such as gender, education, income and origin.
+Hence, companies that maintain a clearly structured customer segmentation know through the help of detailed data collection which communication tool they have to use to reach their users.

 Communication works only with each other

 A communication tool alone will never achieve as much as several combined.
-When choosing the applications should therefore be taken to ensure that they can be integrated clean and complement each other, and don’t hinder.
+When selecting applications, care should therefore be taken to ensure that they can be neatly integrated and complement rather than hinder each other.
 For example, a marketing department will handle most of its communication via email and phone.
-For the shortest route then SMS with sensitive content and / or via specific software applications can be sent out and in addition you can initiate a MIM group chat, in which all participants bundle their ideas.
-Depending on the social media platform, this can be used to perform excellent viral marketing, e.g. via Facebook Messenger.
-The contact data should always be kept up-to-date for each tool in order to really communicate targeted with customers, users, partners and colleagues.
+For the shortest way SMS with sensitive content and/or from specific software applications can be sent and additionally a MIM group chat can be initiated in which all participants bundle their brainstorming.
+Depending on the social media platform, viral marketing can thus be carried out excellently, e.g. via Facebook Messenger.
+The contact data should always be updated in order to communicate with customers, users, partners and colleagues.